 When you contact us (e.g. via email), we will use the included information such as contact information (e.g. name, email address) to

 - if necessary, forward the included information to the relevant bodies and

 - document a proper handling of your inquiry.

 A cookie is a small data file that is stored on your device and contains data such as your personal site settings and log-in information.
 This data file is generated and transmitted to you by the web server to which you have connected using your web browser.
-Comparable technologies are especially Wb Storage (Local / Session Storage), Fingerprints, tags or Pixels.
-Most browser are accepting Tools on default thus can be set to not accepting tools.
-If your browser does not accept Tools, not all functions of our website might work for you.
+Comparable technologies are especially web storage (local / session storage), Fingerprints, tags or pixels.
+Most browser are accepting tools on default thus can be set to not accepting tools.
+If your browser does not accept tools, not all functions of our website might work for you.

 2.4.1.
 Legal base

 Cookies necessary for the functioning of this website are based on § 25(2) Nr.
 2 TTDSG and our legitimate interest as in Art.
 6(1) lit. f GDPR to offer you a comfortable and individual use of our website.
 If in certain cases a tool is necessary for the performance of a contract, the legal base for the processing is § 25(2) Nr.
 2 TTDSG in conjunction with Art.
 6(1) lit. b GDPR.

 All other tools, especially tools for marketing purposes will be used based on your previous informed consent according to § 25(1) TTDSG and Art.
 6(1) lit. a GDPR.